Abandoned & Little-Known Airfields:

 The field was illuminated, and was said to offer service, day & night.

-depicted it as a rectangular grass field.
+It depicted Eddie Martin as a commercial field.

 The two fields were not located on the same property, as has been repeated elsewhere.